theSage21/openJudge/README.md

    the file can be found in `./openJudge/webserver/`
 2. Run the webserver.
 Run the check server.
 Use above instructions
 3. Tell everyone to navigate to the webserver.
 It will be something like `192.168.1.45`
-4. Enjoy the fruits of wwatching a hundred people program.
+4. Enjoy the fruits of watching a hundred people program.

 I recommend a virtualenv with all the requirements satisfied.
 ```